sjud/leptos_tauri_from_scratch/README.md

 <link data-trunk rel="rust" data-wasm-opt="z" data-bin="leptos_tauri_from_scratch_bin"/>
 ```
 Tells trunk we want to compile our wasm to be small with `opt="z"` and that our binary will be named `"leptos_tauri_from_scratch_bin"`. <br>
-We need to specify a that our binary will be a different name then our project name because we are also going to get a wasm file from our library and if we don't use different names then `cargo tauri` will get confused. <br>
+We need to specify that our binary will be a different name then our project name because we are also going to get a wasm file from our library and if we don't use different names then `cargo tauri` will get confused. <br>
 More specifically two wasm artifacts will be generated, one for the lib and the other for the binary and it won't know which to use.
 <br><br>
 Create a favicon that we referenced.